 Components and Specifications

-RADARSAT Constellation mission consists of the following segments:
+RADARSAT Constellation Mission (RCM) consists of the following segments:

-The Radarsat Constellation Mission Space Segment will consist of a constellation of 3 satellites in a low-earth orbit.
-Each of the Spacecraft in the constellation will consist of a Bus and a SAR payload.
-There is also a secondary payload allocation for a potential Automated Identification System for ships (AIS) which is not planned as part of the baseline mission and is being considered by DND.
-The radar payload will perform all imaging operations, store, encrypt and transmit the radar data.
-The AIS payload could receive ship's messages in a wide swath larger than the accessible swath of the SAR.
+The RCM Space Segment will consist of a constellation of three identical satellites flying in a low-earth orbit (altitude from 586 km to 615 km above the Earth).
+Each of the Spacecraft in the constellation will consist of a Bus and a Synthetic Aperture Radar (SAR) payload.
+There is also an Automated Identification System for ships (AIS) secondary payload that will be used independently or in conjunction with the SAR.
+The SAR payload will perform all imaging operations, store, encrypt and transmit the radar data.
+The AIS payload will receive ships' messages in a wide swath larger than the accessible swath of the SAR.
 The Bus module will provide attitude and orbit control, power generation and storage, payload commands, telemetry, thermal control and the primary support structure.

 Main Space Segment Parameters